Aprexis/training/source/sections/sections-of-HIPAA/security-rule.md

 This is actually the largest category of safeguards in the HIPAA Security Rule, accounting for over 50% of the rule.
 These are not server setting or specifics around technology, they are policies and processes that need to be followed to safeguard data.
 The biggest and most important area covered in this section, at least for people starting out on the journey towards compliance, is the risk assessment.
 A risk assessment should be the first step for most organizations wanting to be compliant, and covers documenting architecture, identifying risks related to the protection of PHI, and mitigating those risks.

-When you use Catalyze, we cover much of risk environment for you as we manage many aspects of the architecture.
+When you use Datica, we cover much of risk environment for you as we manage many aspects of the architecture.
 We work with you to define areas that you need to address in terms of risk, and will work closely with you if and when you decide to go forward with a full audit.

 There are other areas in this category including workforce security, contingency planning, training, and a few others, all of which are necessary to examine and address, but the risk assessment is really the big one in this category.

 ## Physical

 This category is easy to understand as it’s the physical aspect of securing systems that have access to ePHI.
 It breaks out to workstations, facilities, and different portable and mobile media.
-Most data centers today, including the ones that we use at Catalyze, more than meet the requirements in the Security Rule for facilities.
+Most data centers today, including the ones that we use at Datica, more than meet the requirements in the Security Rule for facilities.
 Typically compliant Infrastructure-as-a-Service vendors, like AWS and Firehost, cover this category of HIPAA for you.

 Areas people sometimes neglect are office security and workstation security.
 These aren’t hard safeguards to meet but they likely involve some process changes, like not allowing cleaning people into your office without supervision, keeping doors locked and tracking visitors, encrypting employee computers, and using workstation firewalls.
 We control and monitor access at our offices using both keys and uniquely-assigned fobs.